Nxai Pan National Park- Overview Nxai Pan Safaris

 - Less wildlife than in more popular parks, such as Chobe or Moremi

 - Very little accommodation in and outside the park

 At the right time, after good rains, this is the place to see one of southern Africa’s most amazing wildlife spectacles: the migration of thousands of zebra and wildebeest.
 Smaller herds of giraffe, impala, springbok, oryx and red hartebeest can also be seen.
 This is not a Big Five destination, but some elephants are around, and lions are always on the prowl.

 More about Nxai Pan's wildlife

 Nxai Pan is the more accessible of the pans in the area.
 The scenery is quite different though.
-Nxai pan is older and this has allowed vegetation to take root – it is permanently covered in grass, and pockets of acacia trees also grow inside the pan.
-After the rains, the pans get covered in spring flowers.
-Between the pans the vegetation consists of scruffy looking acacia bush and mopane woodland, while some amazing baobab trees tower on the fringes.Want to visit Nxai Pan?
+Nxai Pan is older, and this has allowed vegetation to take root.
+It is permanently covered in grass, and pockets of acacia trees also grow inside the pan.
+After the rains, the pans are covered in spring flowers.
+Between the pans, the vegetation consists of scruffy-looking acacia bush and mopane woodland, while some amazing baobab trees tower on the fringes.Want to visit Nxai Pan?

 Safari Reviews- Nxai Pan